Eric Fisher (American football): Kansas City Chiefs

 On May 2, 2016, the Chiefs picked up the fifth-year option Fisher's contract.
 On July 30, 2016, Fisher signed a four-year contract extension with the Chiefs worth $48 million, including $40 million guaranteed.
 In Week 1, after a strong performance, Pro Football Focus ranked Fisher as the number one left tackle of the week.
 In the divisional round of the 2016 playoffs against the Pittsburgh Steelers, the Chiefs were down 18–10 in the 4th quarter.
 Following a successful two-point conversion, Fisher was called on a holding penalty that resulted in a loss of 10 yards.
 On the second attempt from the Steelers' 12-yard line, the Chiefs failed the two-point conversion, resulting in their elimination from the playoffs as they lost to the Steelers by a score of 18–16.

 In 2019, Fisher was limited to eight games due to injuries.
 Fisher and the Chiefs went on to win Super Bowl LIV, their first championship in 50 years.
+He joined Clark Hunt and Andy Reid in accepting the Vince Lombardi Trophy on behalf of the team.

 Following the release of long-time Chiefs punter Dustin Colquitt in the 2020 offseason, Fisher became tied with Anthony Sherman and fellow 2013 draftee Travis Kelce as the longest tenured members of the Chiefs.
 In the Week 3 game of the Chiefs' 2020 season against the Baltimore Ravens, Fisher lined up as an eligible receiver and caught a two-yard pass for a touchdown, the first of his career.
 The touchdown was the first receiving touchdown scored by a number one overall selection since Keyshawn Johnson in 2006.
 Fisher was placed on the reserve/COVID-19 list by the Chiefs on November 16, 2020, and activated three days later.